Momics/cloudchamber/README.md

 # cloudchamber
-A dashboard that visualises graphql queries being done during development.
-It should give a better feel for what is happening in your API.
+It is a dashboard that visualises graphql requests.
+It can be used during development to better understand how your API and apps are behaving.

+It is an Apollo Server Plugin and uses Apollo's tracing functionality to function.